acmepjz/meandmyshadow/docs/ScriptAPI.md

 Event type | Description
 -----------|--------------
 "onCreate" | Fired when the level is created or the game is reset.
 This happens **after** all the blocks are created and their `onCreate` is called.
 "onSave"   | Fired when the game is saved.
+NOTE: During event execution the global variable `SAVESTATE` is set to `nil`.
+You can assign a new table to it and save necessary states inside it.
+After event execution `SAVESTATE` will be saved to other place and is reset to its previous value.
 "onLoad"   | Fired when the game is loaded.
+NOTE: During event execution the global variable `SAVESTATE` is loaded and you can restore necessary states from it.
+After event execution `SAVESTATE` is reset to its previous value.

 For the newest lists of event types, see `init()` function in `Functions.cpp`.